Improved classical simulation of quantum circuits dominated by Clifford gates: Introduction

 Recall that a $t$-qubit state is called a stabilizer state if it has the form $V|0^t\rangle$, where $V$ is a quantum circuit composed of Clifford gates.
 Stabilizer states form an overcomplete basis in the Hilbert space of $t$ qubits.
 Let $\chi_t(\delta)$ be the smallest integer $\chi$ such that $A^{\otimes t}$ can be approximated with an error at most $\delta$ by a linear combination of $\chi$ stabilizer states (here the approximating state $\psi$ should satisfy $|\langle A^{\otimes t}|\psi\rangle|^2\geq 1-\delta$).
 The runtime scaling in Eq.~(\ref{T1}) holds for any exponent $\beta$ such that $\chi_t(0)=O(2^{\beta t})$ for all sufficiently large $t$.
 Using the results of~\cite{BSS15} one can choose $\beta = (1/6)\log_2{(7)} \approx 0.47$.
 Stronger upper bounds on the stabilizer rank $\chi_t(0)$ could improve the runtime scaling in Eq.~(\ref{T1}).
 Likewise, the runtime scaling in Eq.~(\ref{T2}) holds for any exponent $\gamma$ such that $\chi_t(\delta)=O(2^{\gamma t})$ for any constant $\delta>0$ and all sufficiently large $t$.
 For simplicity here we assumed that the precision parameter $\epsilon$ in Eq.~(\ref{T2}) is a constant.
 In this paper we propose a systematic method of finding approximate stabilizer decompositions of $A^{\otimes t}$ which yields an upper bound $\chi_t(\delta)=O(2^{\gamma t} \delta^{-1})$, where $\gamma\approx 0.228$, see Eq.~(\ref{T3}).
 We conjecture that this upper bound is tight.

 We implemented our classical sampling algorithm in MATLAB and used it to simulate a class of benchmark quantum circuits on $n=40$ qubits, with a few hundred Clifford gates, and $T$-count $t\le 48$.
 Specifically, we simulated a quantum algorithm which solves the hidden shift problem for non-linear Boolean functions~\cite{Rotteler09}.
 An instance of the hidden shift problem is defined by a pair of oracle functions $f,f'\, : \, \FF_2^n\to \{\pm 1\}$ and a hidden shift string $s\in \FF_2^n$.
 It is promised that $f$ is a bent (maximally non-linear) function, that is, the Hadamard transform of $f$ takes values $\pm 1$.
-It is also promised that $f'$ is the shifted version of the Hadamard transform of $f$, that is,
+It is also promised that $f'$ is the Hadamard transform of the shifted version of $f$, that is,

 Here $\oplus$ stands for the bit-wise XOR.
 The goal is to learn the hidden shift $s$ by making as few queries to $f$ and $f'$ as possible.
 The classical query complexity of this problem is known to be linear in $n$, see Theorem~8 of Ref.~\cite{Rotteler09}.
 In the quantum setting, $f$ and $f'$ are given as diagonal $n$-qubit unitary operators $O_f$ and $O_{f'}$ such that $O_f|x\rangle=f(x)|x\rangle$ and $O_{f'}|x\rangle=f'(x)|x\rangle$ for all $x\in \FF_2^n$.
 A quantum algorithm can learn $s$ by making a single query to each of these oracles, as can be seen from the identity~\cite{Rotteler09}